-The Company moved into its new corporate office and laboratory facility located in Berkeley, California in August, 2016.
-The Company's offices are leased pursuant to an Office/Laboratory Lease that was entered into in September 2015, or the Heinz Lease.
-The Company began incurring rent expense when the landlord delivered possession of the facility to the Company in March 2016.
-Initially, the Heinz Lease was for approximately 56,000 square feet with an option for the Company to lease the remainder of the space within the facility.
-During the second quarter of 2016, the Company amended the lease to include approximately 7,000 additional square feet and on June 30, 2016 the Company exercised its option for approximately 41,000 additional square feet, representing the remaining space within the facility.
-The Heinz Lease had an initial term of twelve years, which was extended to approximately thirteen and a half years as a result of the option exercised on June 30, 2016.
+The Company moved into its corporate office and laboratory facility located in Berkeley, California in August 2016.
+The Company leases approximately 110,853 square feet pursuant to an Office/Laboratory lease that was entered into in September 2015, or the Heinz Lease.
+The Heinz Lease has an initial term of approximately thirteen and a half years expiring on December 31, 2029.
 The Company has the right to further extend the Heinz Lease term for up to two renewal terms of five years each, provided that the rental rate would be subject to market adjustment at the beginning of each renewal term.
+The Company is subleasing approximately 9,500 square feet in its Heinz facilities under subleases that expire December 31, 2020.

-The Company continues to lease its former office and research and development facility in Berkeley, California, under a non-cancelable operating lease, or the Bancroft Lease.
-In February 2015, the Company amended the Bancroft Lease agreement to increase the total square footage to approximately 25,000 square feet and extended the term of the Bancroft Lease to expire on December 31, 2018.
+The Company continues to lease its former office and research and development facility comprised of 25,000 square feet in Berkeley, California, under a noncancelable operating lease, or the Bancroft Lease.
+The term of the Bancroft Lease expires on December 31, 2018.
 The Bancroft Lease also contains an option to extend the lease for an additional two years.
-The Company has transitioned the entirety of its Berkeley operations to its Heinz facility in 2016.
-In March 2017, the Company subleased a portion of the Bancroft Lease and intends to either sublease or find a replacement tenant for the rest of the space.
+The Company has transitioned the entirety of its Berkeley operations to its Heinz facility and in accordance with the terms of the Bancroft Lease, the Company has subleased the Bancroft facility.

-During 2016, the Company established a letter of credit with Bank of America Merrill Lynch as security for the Heinz Lease in the amount of \$0.5 million.
-The letter of credit is collateralized by a certificate of deposit for \$0.5 million which has been included in restricted cash in the consolidated balance sheet as of March 31, 2017 and December 31, 2016.
+The Company maintains a letter of credit with Bank of America Merrill Lynch as security for the Heinz Lease in the amount of \$468,000.
+The letter of credit is collateralized by a certificate of deposit for \$468,000 which has been included in restricted cash in the condensed consolidated balance sheets as of March 31, 2018 and December 31, 2017.

-The Company also has office and laboratory space in Oss, the Netherlands, for employees of Aduro Biotech Europe.
-The term of the Oss lease is through December 2017, with a one-year renewal option.
+The Company also leases a research and development facility in Oss, the Netherlands, for employees of Aduro Biotech Europe.
+The term of the Oss lease has been extended through December 2020.
+The Company believes that its existing facilities are adequate to meet its current needs, and that suitable additional alternative spaces will be available in the future on commercially reasonable terms.

-Rent expense was \$1.3 million and \$0.3 million for the three months ended March 31, 2017 and 2016, respectively.
+Rent expense was \$1.4 million and \$1.3 million for the three months ended March 31, 2018 and 2017, respectively.
 Under the terms of the lease agreements, the Company is also responsible for certain insurance, property tax and maintenance expenses.
-Future minimum payments under the Company's office leases at March 31, 2017 are as follows (in thousands):
+Future minimum payments under the leases at March 31, 2018 are as follows (in thousands):

-Period Ending March 31, Α Amounts
+Year Ending December 31, Amounts

-2017 (remaining nine months) \$ 2,845
+2018 (remaining nine months) \$ 4,500

-2018 4,872
+2019 5,556

-2019 4,647
+2020 5,707

-2020 4,786
+2021 5,332

-2021 4,930
+2022 5,460

-Thereafter 43,527
+Thereafter 41,406

-Total \$ 65,607
+Total \$ 67,961